 Have A ‘Set’ Bed Time Schedule

-When you’re fighting insomnia, it’s important to follow a consistent sleep schedule.
+When you’re fighting insomnia, it’s important to follow a consistent sleep schedule according to your internal clock.
 Try to go to bed at the same time every day, and keep your bedroom as quiet and dark as possible.

 This will help you get to sleep, and help you stay asleep.
 If you have trouble falling asleep at the same time, you may want to try experimenting with going to bed earlier the following day.